 One example is HelioCampus, launched in January 2016, to continue providing sophisticated data analytics to the university while also marketing its business intelligence products and services to other educational institutions across the country.

-A plan is now underway to spin off UMUC’s technology unit into a second education-enablement company that would be owned by UMUC Ventures.
-As with HelioCampus, the new company, to be called AccelerEd, would continue to serve UMUC while eventually offering its expertise—for a fee—to other education institutions and organizations.
+A plan is now underway to spin off UMUC’s technology unit into a second education-enablement company that will be owned by UMUC Ventures.
+As with HelioCampus, the new company, AccelerEd, will continue to serve UMUC while eventually offering its expertise—for a fee—to other education institutions and organizations.

 The university is working with the USM Board of Regents, the UMUC Ventures Board of Directors and other stakeholders on this plan.

 As this comes to fruition, the university’s guiding principle is the fair and equitable treatment of the transitioning employees.
-In fact, every employee of the current UMUC technology team will be offered a position in the new company, with comparable responsibilities, pay, and benefits.
+In fact, every employee of the current UMUC technology team has been offered a position in the new company, with comparable responsibilities, pay, and benefits.
 No one will be left without a job.

 UMUC Ventures represents an important step forward for UMUC, positioning the institution to continue to innovate, grow, and thrive in a highly competitive and ever-changing landscape of adult higher education.